ethanputt/it3038c-scripts/labs/README.md

 James,Patrick,87
 "@
 ```
-The $data lines is going to create the column titles for your data.
+The $data line is going to create the column titles for your data.
 You can choose as many columns as you would like.

-Then we are going want to export this data before we start to make visualizations with it.
+Then we are going to want to export this data before we start to make visualizations with it.
 ```powershell
 $data | Export-Excel .\studentGrade.xlsx
 ```